amblerhq/withCSV/README.md

 **process**: Executes the pipeline on all the rows, but without outputting any data.
 This is useful for example when your pipeline is based on `forEach` and you want to discard the final output data.

-:warning: The following methods consume the entirety of your CSV file and the resulting output will be stored in memory.
-Very large files should be adequately filtered before being consumed in their entirety.
+⚠️ _The following methods consume the entirety of your CSV file and the resulting output will be stored in memory.
+Very large files should be adequately filtered before being consumed in their entirety._

 **toArray**: returns the final result of the query pipeline as a javascript array.